CoreLathe/Armature-7_Traces/README.md

-# Sinterform: Cognitive Hygiene as AI Infrastructure
+# Armature-7: Cognitive Hygiene as AI Infrastructure

-Sinterform generates training data for cognitive process supervision from resource-aware procedural executions.
+Armature-7 generates training data for cognitive process supervision from resource-aware procedural executions.
 The traces are compiled records of reasoning navigating uncertainty, contradiction, and resource limits without external validation: not curated success stories, not failure dumps, but the mechanical process of reaching conclusions under operational constraint.

 ## What This Is

 Process supervision research needs training data that captures how reasoning handles uncertainty and error detection, not just correct answers.
 Standard chain-of-thought datasets show what a model claims to think.
-Sinterform traces document the procedural structure that generated the conclusion.
+Armature-7 traces document the procedural structure that generated the conclusion.

 Each trace is produced under epistemic isolation: no retries, no external tooling, no empirical grounding.
 The model validates its own steps through operational state transitions rather than post-hoc justification.
 The visible prose is the compiled output; the training signal is the constraint navigation underneath.